2015 Sri Lankan presidential election

-Presidential elections were held in Sri Lanka on 8 January 2015, two years ahead of schedule.
-The incumbent President Mahinda Rajapaksa was the United People's Freedom Alliance's candidate, seeking a third term in office.
-The United National Party (UNP)-led opposition coalition chose to field Maithripala Sirisena, the former Minister of Health in Rajapaksa's government and general secretary of the Sri Lanka Freedom Party (SLFP) – the main constituent party of the UPFA – as its common candidate.
+Early presidential elections were held in Sri Lanka on 8 January 2015, nearly two years ahead of schedule.
+Incumbent President Mahinda Rajapaksa was the ruling United People's Freedom Alliance's candidate, seeking a third term in office after presidential term limits were abolished in 2010 by the 18th amendment to the constitution.
+The United National Party-led opposition coalition chose to field Maithripala Sirisena, former Minister of Health in Rajapaksa's government and general secretary of the Sri Lanka Freedom Party – the main constituent party of the UPFA – as its common opposition candidate.

-Sirisena was declared the winner after receiving 51.28% of all votes cast compared to Rajapaksa's 47.58%.
-The result was generally seen as a major upset.
-When Rajapaksa called the election in November 2014 he had looked certain to win.
-On 11 January 2015 the new government announced a special investigation into allegations of an attempted coup by Rajapaksa.
+Sirisena was declared the winner, receiving 51% of the vote compared to Rajapaksa's 48%.
+The result was generally seen as a major upset; when Rajapaksa called the election in November 2014 he had looked certain to win.
+On 11 January 2015, the new government announced a special investigation into allegations of an attempted coup by Rajapaksa.